Siyan Zhao

 [05/2025] | Gave invited talks on “Scaling Reasoning in Diffusion Large Language Models via Reinforcement Learning” at ASAP seminar, HKU NLP Group, UCSD Hao AI Lab, and NVIDIA! |

-[02/2025] | PrefEval is accepted to ICLR 2025 as Oral! |
+[02/2025] | PrefEval is accepted to ICLR 2025 as oral presentation. |

-[09/2024] | Probing the Decision Boundaries of In-context Learning in LLM is accepted at NeurIPS 2024! |
+[09/2024] | Probing the Decision Boundaries of In-context Learning in LLMs was accepted at NeurIPS 2024 and also won the best paper award at the Foundation Model Interventions Workshop, NeurIPS 2024. |

 [08/2024] | Excited to receive the 2024 Amazon Fellowship. |